Getting started with OpenTelemetry

 Available languages: - Java, Python, .NET, Node.js, PHP (Zero-code instrumentation available) - Go, Ruby, Rust, Swift, Erlang/Elixir, Kotlin, C++ (Manual instrumentation)

-Step 3: Verify data in FusionReactor Cloud (5 minutes)
+Step 3: Verify your data (5 minutes)

 Learn how to visualize your data →